Naval history of Korea: Joseon Dynasty period

-During the Joseon Dynasty, however, the navy and maritime operations fell into disuse, while fishing ships continued to operate and prosper.
-Because of the relative peace during the Joseon dynasty, the entire military itself weakened and was ignored.
-Also, with the policy of Korean kings that emphasized agriculture and Confucian ideals, the Korean navy along with the rest of the Korean military weakened steadily.
+Because of the relative peace of the Joseon period, alongside the prioritization of agriculture and Confucian ideals, the Korean military, including the navy, fell into disuse and decay, while fishing ships continued to operate and prosper.

-However, in 1419, King Sejong sent Yi Jong-mu to destroy the Japanese on Tsushima Island in the Oei Invasion as a response to Japanese Wokou raids on Korean coastal cities.
-Yi took 227 Korean ships and about 17,000 soldiers landed and attacked Japanese settlements on Tsushima Island, destroying crops, killing Japanese islanders and pirates, and plundering ships.
-The So clan, the ruling seat of Japan, surrendered and requested to pay tributes.
-Korea allowed the So clan to be able to trade with Korean coastal harbors under the condition that Japanese pirates be suppressed.
+In 1419, King Sejong sent Yi Chongmu to raid Tsushima Island, a wokou pirate hub, in the Oei Invasion in response to wokou raids on Korean coastal cities.
+Yi took 227 Korean ships and about 17,000 soldiers landed in and attacked settlements on Tsushima, destroying crops, killing islanders and pirates, and plundering ships.
+The Sō clan, which ruled Tsushima, surrendered and requested to pay tribute.
+Korea allowed the Sō clan to trade with Korean coastal harbors under the condition that the wokou be suppressed.

-Korea eventually developed strong wooden ships called panokseons that made up the backbone of the Joseon navy.
+Korea eventually developed strong wooden ships called panokseons that came to make up the backbone of the Joseon navy.
 In the 15th century, under the decree of King Sejong, more powerful cannons were developed and tested.
-Used on battleships, the cannons proved to be a great success during actions against Japanese pirate ships.
-Panokseons and the Korean navy were most widely used during the Japanese invasions of Korea (1592-1598) when Admiral Yi Sun-sin's brilliant strategy defeated Japanese fleets.
+Used on warships, the cannons proved to be a great success during actions against Japanese pirate ships.
+Panokseons and the Korean navy were most widely used during the Japanese invasions of Korea (1592-1598) when Admiral Yi Sun-sin's brilliant naval strategies defeated many Japanese fleets, contributing to Japan's failure to conquer Korea.
 Admiral Yi also developed the turtle ship upon an older design.

-By the end of 19th century, the Joseon Navy had no significant naval force other than coast defense fortresses.
-Although there was an attempt to modernize the navy by establishing a royal naval school, the Joseon Navy was brought to an end in 1895.
-In 1903, the government of the Korean Empire purchased its first modern war ship, the Yangmu.
+By the end of 19th century, the Joseon Navy had no significant naval force other than coastal defense fortresses.
+However, according to the Geunsejoseonjeonggam, both the government and private entities owned a total of 143 steamships.
+Although there was an attempt to modernize the navy by establishing a royal naval school, the Joseon Navy ended in 1895.
+In 1903, the government of the Korean Empire purchased its first modern war ship, the KIS Yangmu, from the Japanese Mitsui Corporation for 1,100,000 won, about 30% of Korea's military budget at the time.
 Korean naval tradition was disrupted after Korea was annexed by the Empire of Japan in 1910.

 During the Japanese occupation period (1910-1945), the Imperial Japanese Navy built a naval base (Chinkai Guard District) in southern Korea (at present-day Jinhae).

 Modern Korean navies

-The modern South Korean Navy has about 68,000 regular personnel and 170 commissioned ships including submarines and auxiliary fleets.
-The ROK navy is participating in peacekeeping operations.
-The ROK navy has been concentrating efforts to develop and build more powerful ships to defend national maritime rights.
-The South Korean navy plans on becoming a blue-water navy by 2020 as well and is developing experimental vessels under projects like the Korean Destroyer eXperimental (KDX) program and the Dokdo class landing platform experimental.
+The modern South Korean Navy has about 70,000 regular personnel including about 29,000 marines and about 160 commissioned ships, mostly built in South Korea.
+It participates in peacekeeping operations.
+The South Korean navy plans on becoming a blue-water navy and has been expanding its capabilities by acquiring new ships and by developing experimental vessels under projects like the CVX-class aircraft carrier program.

-The North Korean Navy is used to defend the waters of North Korea.
-However, not much is known about the North Korean navy and what equipment is used.
+Not much is known about the North Korean Navy, but it is thought to be vastly inferior to the South's.

+North Korea's vessels are incapable of traversing the distance between its east and west coasts.